last-ent/last-ent.github.io/posts/type-driven-development.md

 )
 ```

-Based on these four domain models, following is one such solution which requires two main functions:
+Based on these four domain models, following is one such solution which defines two function types:

 ```scala
 case class Pairs(items: ShoppingListItem, confirmations: Option[ShopConfirmation])